HenryRoutson/RealisticCybersec/README.md

 # RealisticCybersec

-The best free and open source (FOSS) software I use to be more digially secure
+The best free and open source (FOSS) software to be more digially secure.
 <br >

 **Anonaddy**